hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 In this case, it is better not to assign a `@size` to the `Toggle`, so that its typographic style is the same as the text that comes before/after the toggle text.

-To apply a typographic style to the whole paragraph consumers can use a [Text](/components/text) component as a wrapper:
+To apply a typographic style to the whole paragraph, consumers can use a [Text](/components/text) component as a wrapper:

 ```handlebars
 <Hds::Text::Body @tag="p" @size="300">